top of page

 However, Snoring and Sleep Apnea is a medical disorder and is not covered under dental insurance.

-You may have benefit through your private medical insurance for Oral Appliance Therapy.
+You may have benefited through your private medical insurance for Oral Appliance Therapy.

-Due to privacy laws, it is best for you to contact your medical insurance carrier directly and ask if you have benefit for Oral Appliance Therapy.
-We can help you with form submission as required.
+Due to privacy laws, it is best for you to contact your medical insurance carrier directly and ask if you have benefits for Oral Appliance Therapy.
+We can help you with form completion as required.

-4. I heard that oral appliances don't work
+4. I heard that Oral Appliance Therapy don't work

-Many factors, such as the size of your tongue, the size of your airway, the angle of your jaw, how your bite comes together and the size and relationship of your upper and lower jaw are determinants when considering an Oral Appliance.
+Many factors, such as the size of your tongue, the size of your airway, the angle of your jaw, how your bite comes together and the size and relationship of your upper and lower jaws are determinants when considering Oral Appliance Therapy.

-This is why it is important that the dentist treating you has had formal training in Dental Sleep Medicine, ideally the completion of board certification requirements as stipulated by the American Academy of Dental Sleep Medicine.
-(Canadian Sleep Society Recommendations)
+This is why it is important that the dentist treating you has had formal training in Dental Sleep Medicine, ideally the completion of board certification requirements as stipulated by the American Academy of Dental Sleep Medicine. (as per Canadian Sleep Society Recommendations)

 5. Can an oral appliance hurt me?

 There may be transient symptoms when using an oral appliance.
 They include tooth and gum discomfort, jaw joint aching, excessively dry mouth or drooling when sleeping.
-These happen while you are getting used to the appliance and in a short time, will go away.
+These symptoms happen while you are getting used to the appliance and in a short time will go away.

 Long term appliance use can result in minor tooth movements and a slight change in your bite.
 This is the “trade off” for improved sleep, managed snoring, feeling refreshed the next day and having more energy.
-The reduction of related serious health risks (as listed in #1 above), are vital to maintaining good general wellbeing.
+More importantly, the reduction of RELATED SERIOUS HEALTH RISKS (as listed in #1 above), are vital to maintaining good health and general wellbeing.

-This is why it is so important that the dentist treating your snoring and sleep apnea has had formal training, ideally completion of board certification requirements as stipulated by the American Academy of Dental Sleep Medicine(Canadian Sleep Society Recommendations)
+This is why it is so important that the dentist treating your snoring and sleep apnea has had formal training, ideally completion of board certification requirements as stipulated by the American Academy of Dental Sleep Medicine. (in keeping with Canadian Sleep Society Recommendations)

 A trained dentist will monitor side effects and maintain ongoing communication with your sleep specialist.

-6. Why are oral appliances not routinely prescribed and CPAP is?
+6. Why is Oral Appliance Therapy not routinely prescribed and CPAP is?

-CPAP is the gold standard for treatment of snoring and obstructive sleep apnea.
+CPAP has been known as the gold standard for treatment of snoring and obstructive sleep apnea.
 It is highly efficacious, meaning it works pretty much 100% of the time.

-However, if you cannot tolerate CPAP or refuse to wear CPAP, then Oral Appliance Therapy is a convenient and viable treatment alternative.
-Although oral appliances may not be as efficacious as CPAP, they are effective.
-When properly administered, oral appliances do improve many serious health-related variables (see #1 above), similar to CPAP.
+If you cannot tolerate CPAP or refuse to wear CPAP, then Oral Appliance Therapy is a convenient and viable treatment alternative.
+Although Oral Appliance Therapy may not be as efficacious as CPAP, it is effective because patients wear oral appliances all night, every night..
+When properly administered, Oral Appliance Therapy does improve many SERIOUS HEALTH RELATED RISKS similar to CPAP (see risks in #1 above).

-A prescription from a sleep specialist is required for a trained dentist to fabricate an oral appliance for you.
+A prescription from a sleep specialist or your family doctor is required for a trained dentist to initiate Oral Appliance Therapy for you.

-7. I have not heard of oral appliances.
-Are they something new?
+7. I have not heard of Oral Appliance Therapy.
+Is this something new?

-Oral Appliance Therapy has been around for decades, but previously not well researched and hence not often used.
+Oral Appliance Therapy has been around for decades, but previously not well researched and hence not often prescibed.

 When CPAP was first discovered in the 1980’s, research became abundant for this therapy.
 However, over some 20 years since it’s invention, it became apparent to the medical community that CPAP is not as effective as thought in improving health benefits for snoring and obstructive sleep apnea, because most people will discontinue using CPAP.
 Alternative therapy research began.